solo-mino/moremi_toolkits/README.md

    pytest ./moremi-biokit/tests/
    ```

+   ⚠️ **Important Notice for Developers**: Always remember to update the version number in `pyproject.toml` when making changes.
+If the version is not incremented, the `pip install --upgrade` command will not detect new changes and the package will not update for users.

 ### 5.2.
 For Consumers of `moremi-biokit` (e.g., the Moremi Bio Agent project)

 1. **Set up a Conda environment with necessary dependencies:**